abubakrmuhammad/hello-testing/notes.md

 ## Only test **one thing**

-- focus on the essense of a test when arranging
+- focus on the essence of a test when arranging
 - keep number of `expect()` low

 ## Async tests

-- the `done()` paramater
+- the `done()` parameter
 - `async` test function

 ## Hooks